Blue Moon welcomes Kenosha-Racine artists

 For this show, Chiodo presents digital illustrations centered around the world of golf.

-The show, which opens Saturday, July 22, and runs through Sept.
+The show, which runs through Sept.
 10, is called “The Striking Faces of Golf.”

 The exhibit features “a unique and highly aesthetic collection of abstract illustrations depicting the striking face surfaces of vintage wooden golf clubs,” gallery officials said.